StoneT2000/Polytomizator/README.md

 npm run build:linux
 ```

 Or if you want to skip all this techy stuff, head over to the <a href="https://github.com/StoneT2000/Polytomizator/releases">releases page</a> to download the latest version.
+This is built with <a href="https://electronjs.org">Electron</a>.

 ## Features